meeke198/W10_CatAcademy_JS_Project/README.md

 # Background

-It is a cat version of Typer Shark Delux.
-Players will help the cats learn English by typing out all words appear on the board.
+Cat Academy is a cat version of Typer Shark Deluxe.
+Players will help the cats learn English by typing out all words that appear on the board.
 Time set will be 5s each time words are rendered.
-The game will get harder by render more words on the board.
+The game will get harder by rendering more words on the board.
 There is a scoreboard to update how many words players taught the cats.
-Cats gets excited when players type proper words.
-If players cant teach them all the words randomed on board in 5s, she gets bored and falls asleep.
+Cats get excited when players type proper words.
+If players can't teach them all the words randomed on board in 5s, she gets bored and falls asleep.
 Game is over.

 # Functionality & MVPs